realitymediabook/realitymediabook.github.io/_chapters/chapter-onboarding.md

 syntaxHighlighter: no
 ---

-This webpage introduces you to the 3D experience of *RealityMedia*.
+*Reality Media*, the immersive book, is realized a suite of Hubs rooms divided into galleries and linked by portals.
-This immersive book is a suite of Hubs rooms divided into galleries and linked by portals.
+The features of

 ##### Using the Hubs platform

 *Realitymedia* is built on top of Mozilla's open-source <a href="https://hubs.mozilla.com/cloud" target="blank">Hubs Cloud</a> platform.

-You can go directly into the 3D site by following links with the "VR Display" (<i class="fas fa-vr-cardboard"></i>) symbol before them.
+You enter into one of the 3D galleries by clicking on the portal (<i class="fas fa-vr-cardboard"></i>) symbol.

 For example, to learn how to navigate and use the 3D platform, you can visit the  <a class="xrlink" room=0 waypoint="onboarding">Onboarding Area</a>.
 Whether you visit the onboarding area or not, we encourage you to read this page and then enter the starting portal (the link is at the bottom of the page).